gnolang/gno/docs/testing_guide.md

 **Execution:**

-There are two main commands to run Gno filetests:
+From the gnovm directory, There are two main commands to run Gno filetests:

 1. To test native files, use:
 ```